 At nearly any time of the year, Surfers Paradise beach shines with entertainment along the foreshore, weekly markets and an endless array of locals and tourists parading the latest swimwear across the sizzling pavements.

 If that’s not your thing, Nobby Beach is the home of the hipster, with edgy cafes, bookshops, yoga classes and a stretch of luxurious homes right on the sand.
-Miami Beach nestles into a lush headland, with a barbeque-filled park, a popular pub across the road and grassy patches for chilling out with a picnic.
+Miami Beach nestles into a lush headland, with a barbecue-filled park, a popular pub across the road and grassy patches for chilling out with a picnic.

 Further up at the next headland, Burleigh Beach is a photographer’s dream and a surfer’s playground.
 Giant pine trees stand watch over family outings in the park, diners sip wine in oceanfront restaurants, couples pash on Burleigh Hill and the James Street shops swell with treasure hunters.

 Currumbin Beach boasts elephant rock and one of the most spectacularly positioned surf clubs in the country.
 Currumbin retains a village feel, with bohemian shops, cafes and parks at the foot of rainforest and mansion-covered hills.
-Next up is Kirra Beach, where the coastal walkway extends to a lookout of the high-rise covered arc from Surfers Paradise.
+Next up is Kirra Beach, where the coastal walkway extends to a lookout of the high-rise covered arc at Surfers Paradise.

-You can walk from there, into Coolangatta, home of the Quicksilver Pro, Cooly Rocks On 50’s and 60s festival and exquisite coastal treks around Greenmount Headland.
+You can walk from there into Coolangatta, home of the Quicksilver Pro, Cooly Rocks On 50’s and 60s festival and exquisite coastal treks around Greenmount Headland.
 The vibe in ‘Cooly’ as we locals call it, is always a holiday one, with a splash of edgy creativity from a thriving arts and culture scene.